-- 1) A regulation game shall consist of two 20-minute halves (running time), with a five minute halftime. - 2) A stopped-clock format will be used during the last two minutes of each half of the game.
-The clock will stop on all dead ball whistles (i.e. incomplete pass, out of bounds, change of possession). - 3) Officials can stop the clock at their discretion (injuries, delays). - 4) The ball must be put in play promptly and legally, and any action or lack of action by either team that tends to prevent this is considered a Delay of Game. - 5) Each team receives one 60-second time-out per half.
+- 1) A regulation game shall consist of two 20-minute halves (running time), with a five minute halftime. - A stopped-clock format will be used during the last one minute of each half of the game.
+The clock will stop on all dead ball whistles (i.e. incomplete pass, scoring plays, changes in possession, out of bounds, or first downs).
+Stop clock does not star for extra points attempts.
+Clock restarts on the snap. - 3) Officials can stop the clock at their discretion (injuries, delays). - 4) The ball must be put in play promptly and legally, and any action or lack of action by either team that tends to prevent this is considered a Delay of Game. - 5) Each team receives one 60-second time-out per half.
 An unused time-out in the first half does not carry over to the second half.
 The clock will stop for time outs. - 6) All line-up cards must be presented to the official scorekeeper 10 minutes before the start of any game.